 The Ocala National Forest

 Back to our story.
-As time went on we were offered positions in the Ocala National Forest (where we are currently) and took those positions to be closer to our family members who all live in the eastern part of Florida.
+As time went on we decided to spend some time in the Ocala National Forest so we would be closer to our family members who all live in the eastern part of Florida.
 Our plans to work on the RV were still to wait until the weather cooled off.

 Apparently, we waited too long.
 Remember above when I said our lack of maintenance would come back to bite us in the ass?
 Well, it did.
 Big time!!!
 Because we never sealed the bottom chloroplast correctly when we installed the new pieces we left many “breaches” in sections from the front to the back.
 Well, when you mix open sections in your underbelly, the forest, and cooler weather starting to come in what do you get?
 Did you figure it out yet?
 If you said mice you are correct!!!
 We now have mice in the RV and they are annoying as hell!!!
 Not only are they annoying, but they are also starting to do damage such as chewing on wires.